 As such, products from Cloudtail, a company in which Amazon has an indirect equity interest, and Shopper’s Stop, of which Amazon owns 5%, have started disappearing from the website.
-Other products that have been removed from the site include Amazon’s own series of Echo speakers, home cleaning products from Presto, and chargers and batteries from Amazon Basics.
+Other products removed from the site include Amazon’s own Echo speakers, home cleaning products from Presto, and chargers and batteries from Amazon Basics.

 Coming after a highly successful holiday season, the uncertainty of the Indian market, one of the markets of maximum growth for Amazon, has resulted in a forecast of first-quarter sales below initial Wall Street estimates.